Tag Archives: communication

 My naturally gaited fox trotting mare, Lady, is a marvelous trail horse who loves to be ridden on a long floppy rein.
 Only, leaving it up to her, she travels heavily on the shoulders where she is prone to tripping.
 This unbalanced state isn’t safe, and it isn’t the balance we seek in dressage.

-Lady’s teeth are checked and floated regularly.
-She has learned the same in-hand exercises Makana knows.
+Lady’s teeth have been checked and floated regularly.
+She has learned the same in-hand exercises my naturally gaited Tennessee Walking Horse knows.
 I have tried numerous bits, even a bitless bridle.
 I was about to give up until I tried one more bit: a sweet copper, hollow-mouthed, loose-ring snaffle with a lozenge.

-Lady immediately began to accept a light contact with this bit.
+Lady immediately accepted a light contact with this bit.
 Is it the flavor?
 Is it the thickness?
 Is it the lozenge?
 Is it the combination.
 It didn’t matter.
-I was thrilled I finally found a bit she liked where she and I could begin a two-way partnership of contact.
+I was thrilled I finally found a bit she liked where she and I could begin a two-way dialogue of contact.

 Lady fox trot